lwmqn/shepherd/README.md

 <a name="Encryption"></a>
 ## 6. Message Encryption

 By default, qserver won't encrypt the message.
-You can override the encrypt() and decrypt() methods to implement your own message encryption and decryption.
-If you did, you should implement the encrypt() and decrypt() methods at your Client Devices as well.
+You can override the qserver.encrypt() and qserver.decrypt() methods to implement your own message encryption and decryption.
+If you did, you should implement the encrypt() and decrypt() methods at your [**remote Client Devices**](https://github.com/lwmqn/mqtt-node) as well.

-Note: You may like to distribute pre-configured keys to your Clients and utilize the [authentication](#Auth) approach to build your own security subsystem.
+**Note**: You may like to distribute pre-configured keys to your Clients and utilize the [authentication](#Auth) approach to build your own security subsystem.

 ***********************************************
 ### qserver.encrypt(msg, clientId, cb)